-However, before you fill in the form, you may need to ask your extended family for their passport numbers and place of birth as these are the more random questions which are on the form (don’t ask me why!!)
+However, before you fill in the form, you may need to ask your extended family for their passport numbers and place of birth.
+These are the more random questions which are on the form (don’t ask me why!!)

-If you are applying for a first passport, you also need to send the original of the birth certificate which you get it back a couple of days before you receive the passport.
+If you are applying for a passport for the first time, you also need to send the original of the birth certificate.
+You get it back a couple of days before you receive the passport.

 There are various rules about who can countersign the forms, which can be found here: https://www.gov.uk/countersigning-passport-applications/accepted-occupations-for-countersignatories

 Generally they need to know you for 2 years, and be a “person of good standing”.
 If they are signing for a child’s passport, they need to know the parent signing the passport for 2 years and not the child.
-If you are struggling to get the passport signed off, the one occupation which is a bit of a catch all is a “manager of a VAT registered company” which is a very wide term as you can manage one person in a small firm and be classed as that.
+If you are struggling to get the passport signed off, the one occupation which is a bit of a catch all is a “manager of a VAT registered company”.
+This is a very wide term – a manager in a small firm can be classed as that.

 As of the summer 2016, it took 3 weeks to get the passport back so the turnaround times are quite quick.
-You can make an appointment to go to the Passport Office itself if you need a passport urgently, but that sounds far too stressful!!!
+You can make an appointment to go to the Passport Office itself if you need a passport urgently.
+However, that sounds far too stressful!!!

-Once you get the passport, you can concentrate on the import part – the holiday!!!!
+Once you get the passport, you can concentrate on the important part – the holiday!!!!

-PS If you want further advice, go to the Kiddie Holidays website here
+PS If you want further advice on applying for a passport, go to the Kiddie Holidays website here

 To read more of my blog, please feel free to: